Why You Can Have Plenty of Time and Still End Up Late With ADHD

 Why You Can Check the Time and Still Lose It

-This is where working memory comes in.
-You can see the time and know exactly what it means, but once your attention moves, that information doesn’t stay in front of you.
+You can see the time and know exactly what it means, but once your attention moves, time may stop feeling present enough to guide your next action.

 Something else takes its place.
 A task.
 A distraction.
 A thought that suddenly feels more immediate.